-Compared to December 31, 2018, total headcount (permanent employees and temporary personnel) increased launches of new programs. by 114.
+Compared to December 31, 2018, total headcount877, reflecting the growth in(permanent employees and temporary personnel) increasedlaunches of new programs.by 114.
 Compared to a year ago, headcount increased by

-877, reflecting the growth in organic sales\ and to support launches of new programs.
+877, reflecting the growth in organic sales and to support launches of new programs.